-Atropine is classified as an anticholinergic drug.
-While it can help treat a patient where an AV nodal block is present, type II and third-degree AV block may not respond to atropine.
+In addition, atropine is classified as an anticholinergic drug.
+It can help treat a patient when an AV nodal block is present.
+However, type II and third-degree AV blocks may not respond to atropine.

-- Atropine should be used with caution when myocardial ischemia (reduced blood flow to the heart) and hypoxia are present, as it increases myocardial oxygen demand and can make matters worse.
+- Atropine should be used with caution when myocardial ischemia (reduced blood flow to the heart) and hypoxia are present.
+Atropine increases myocardial oxygen demand and thus, it can make matters worse.

-- Doses less than 0.5 mg may result in paradoxical bradycardia, so ensure that you are offering the correct dosage at all times.
+- Doses of atropine that are less than 0.5 mg may result in paradoxical bradycardia, so ensure that you are offering the correct dosage at all times.